Presenters and Panellists

-Michael has over 25 years’ experience delivering creative strategy in Australia and abroad.
-He was the Creative Producer at Sydney Harbour Foreshore Authority where he led the development of major cultural initiatives and an activation program for the revitalization for Darling Harbour and The Rocks.
-He has also worked as Creative Producer at UrbanGrowth NSW, developing place-making strategies for urban renewal sites such as Green Square, White Bay Power Station and Parramatta North.
+Michael has over 25 years’ experience delivering creative projects and strategy in Australia and abroad.
+He was founding director of Newcastle Live Sites, a city-wide activation program before becoming Creative Producer at Sydney Harbour Foreshore Authority.
+There he led the development of major cultural programs for the revitalization for Darling Harbour and The Rocks.
+He has also worked as Creative Producer at UrbanGrowth NSW, developing place-making strategies for urban renewal sites Green Square, White Bay Power Station and Parramatta North.

 Michael is participating on the panel: Investing in creativity: culture and creativity as an economic engine at 4.00pm on Thursday 10 October.

 Katherine O’Regan, Executive Director, Cities Leadership Institute